solana-developers/solana-cookbook/docs/th/guides/data-migration.md

 | ID | Action |
 | - | - |
 |1| Include a 'data version' field in your data.
-It can be a simple incrementing ordinal (e.g. u8) or something more sophisticated
+It สามารถ be a simple incrementing ordinal (e.g. u8) or something more sophisticated
 |2| Allocating enough space for data growth
 |3| Initializing a number of constants to be used across program versions
 |4| Add an update account function under `fn conversion_logic` for future upgrades